pirica/adult-pay-sites/README.md

-### 2nd - Install Filesmonster Addon
+### 2nd - Install an Addon

 1.- Go to system > settings > addons > install from repository

-2.- Choose Filesmonster.repository > video addons
+2.- Choose spaniard1978.repository > video addons

-3.- Install from there Fiesmonster Addon
+3.- Install from there the Addon

-4.- Now you can find Filesmonster addon under  video tab  in Kodi main menu
+4.- Now you can find the addon under  video tab  in Kodi main menu

 ### 3rd - Addon and Repo will be updated automatically

-- Filesmonster addon and repo will updated automatically when a new version were avaliable, just be carefull to check "auto update" option under settings tab of Filesmonster Addon and Filesmonster Repo (auto updated is checked by default).
+- All addons and repo will updated automatically when a new version were avaliable, just be carefull to check "auto update" option under settings tab of the Addon and Spaniard1978 Repo (auto updated is checked by default).

 - Kodi's automatic update check cycle happens every 6 hours, so you have nothing to just use the addon and when an update were avaliable will ben instaled.
 But if you don't want to wait, you can force to upadate them, selecting the repo, displaying the context menu and choose "check for updates".
 The repo (and the addon inside) will be forced to update.

-# Using the Addon
+# Using the Addons
 - You can change the language of the interface under  "settings > language"
-- You need a premium acount in www.filesmonster.com to wach and download the videos, without this acount you only can browse betwen the full video catallogue from filesmonster.com, but not play them.
+- You need a premium acount in each website to wach and download the videos, without this acount you only can browse betwen the full video catallogue from them, but not play them.
-- You can watch movies online, download and "add to your filesmonster favorite list", just hold "menu" over a video and choose the apropiate option from the context menu.
+- You can watch movies online, download and "add to your filesmonster favorite list" (just for this addon), just hold "menu" over a video and choose the apropiate option from the context menu.
-- All the contents are provided and distributed by Filesmonster.com under its legal agrements (only legal content upladed by diferent studios is allowed).
+- Filesmonste addon: All the contents are provided and distributed by Filesmonster.com under its legal agrements (only legal content upladed by diferent studios is allowed).
 Read the [Legal rules"](http://filesmonster.com/rules/) from filemonster.com for more information.
-- This Addon uses the ofical filesmonster.com API cortesy of filesmonster.com
+- Filesmnoster addon: This Addon uses the ofical filesmonster.com API cortesy of filesmonster.com
-- Under screenshots folder you cand find same pictures showing how Filesmonters look like using diferent kodi skins.
+- Under screenshots folder you cand find same pictures showing how addons look like using diferent kodi skins.

 # Contribute to Addon source code and add new language support.
-- Under the "source code" folder you can find all the files that build this addon.
-You are free to Fork and make pull request with your changes and improvements.
-They wil be take under consideraton to include it (after testing them) into a future updatee.
-- To add new languages just copy&paste the "language" part in main.py  an adapt it file and edit resources/settings.xml to add the new language in settins menu.
-- You can also can contribute translating the addon  adding a new file under "translations" folder  and follow instructions at readme file inside.
+- You  can contribute translating the addon  adding a new file under "translations" folder  and follow instructions at readme file inside.

 # Mail contact:
 spaniard1978@mixmail.com